devkit-labs/Notifier/README.md

 ## Best Practices

 1. **Initialize once, use everywhere** - Call `notifier.init()` only once in your main entry file (index.js, main.js, app.js).
 Multiple initializations will overwrite previous configurations.
+2. **Handle denied permissions** - Configure `onPermissionDeny` callback to handle permission rejection gracefully with your app's UI (toast, modal, etc.)
-2. **Use appropriate notification types** - Use `success` for completions, `error` for failures, etc.
+3. **Use appropriate notification types** - Use `success` for completions, `error` for failures, etc.
-3. **Don't spam notifications** - Only show notifications for important events that users care about
+4. **Don't spam notifications** - Only show notifications for important events that users care about
-4. **Provide meaningful content** - Use clear titles and descriptive body text
+5. **Provide meaningful content** - Use clear titles and descriptive body text
-5. **Handle clicks appropriately** - Focus your app window or navigate to relevant content when notifications are clicked
+6. **Handle clicks appropriately** - Focus your app window or navigate to relevant content when notifications are clicked
-6. **Respect user preferences** - Check permission status and handle denied permissions gracefully
+7. **Respect user preferences** - Check permission status and handle denied permissions gracefully
-7. **Use `showOnSourceTab` wisely** - Consider whether users need to see notifications when they're already using your app, In such case you should show the notification using your Appliction UI
+8. **Use `showOnSourceTab` wisely** - Consider whether users need to see notifications when they're already using your app.
+In such cases, show notifications using your application UI instead
-8. **Test fallback behavior** - Ensure your app works well even when notifications are blocked
+9. **Test fallback behavior** - Ensure your app works well even when notifications are blocked (audio beep + callback)

 ## TypeScript